MaartenAfschrift/OpenSim_SourceAD/README.md

 #### Build

 1. Open `C:/opensim-ad-core-build/OpenSim.sln` in Visual Studio.
-2. Select your desired *Solution configuration* from the drop-down at the top.
+2. Select your desired *Solution configuration* from the drop-down at the top (we recommend **RelWithDebInfo** for consistency with the dependencies).
     * **Debug**: debugger symbols; no optimizations (more than 10x slower).
       Library names end with `_d`.
     * **Release**: no debugger symbols; optimized.